The Turvey Centre

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 The Turvey Centre was established in 1992 by Gregory van der Kleij and Dr. Terry Lear, and is situated in the grounds of Turvey Abbey.
 The monastery provides a peaceful setting for the Therapy Centre which is a non-religious organization, and all are welcome.
-As well as providing psychotherapy services, the Centre also hosts the Turvey Foundation Course in Group Analysis and the IGA Diploma course in Groupwork Practice through Turvey Groupwork which is a registered charitable organisation.
+As well as providing psychotherapy services, the Centre also hosts the IGA Foundation Course in Group Analysis and the IGA Diploma course in Groupwork Practice through Turvey Groupwork which is a registered charitable organisation.

 The psychotherapy services we offer are informed by psychodynamic and group-analytic theory, and are aimed towards facilitating personal growth and change: